Assisted zona hatching

-Assisted zona hatching (AZH) is a procedure of assisted reproductive technology in which a small hole is made in the zona pellucida, using a micromanipulator, thereby facilitating zona hatching.
+Assisted zona hatching is a procedure of assisted reproductive technology, mainly used in IVF, which assists zona hatching.
+To achieve this a small hole is made in the zona pellucida (mechanically, chemically or by laser) to facilitate hatching.
 Zona hatching is where the blastocyst gets rid of the surrounding zona pellucida to be able to implant in the uterus.

 Efficacy

 A systematic review and meta-analysis came to the result that assisted zona hatching is related to increased rates of clinical pregnancy and multiple pregnancy in women with previous repeated failure or frozen-thawed embryos.
 However, it is unlikely to increase clinical pregnancy rates when performed in fresh embryos transferred to unselected women, to those without poor prognosis or to women of advanced maternal age.
 Also, overall, there no evidence of a significant difference in live birth rate following assisted hatching compared with no assisted hatching.

+Indications

+Sometimes, some embryos have a thickened or deformed zona pellucida that makes it difficult for them to come out and, therefore, can lead to implantation failures.
+To avoid this, this technique can be used.
+Assisted hatching is not routinely done in all laboratories.
+It is recommended in some cases: